TheSpeedCoder/MelonDamageLib/README.md

 By default, KillAssists are only used to modify the death message, however this event can be listened for by other plugins for more accurate statistic tracking.

+##### EntityDamagedByPlayerTNTEvent
+Fired when an entity is damaged by TNT that has a source of a player.
+Listening to this event can be a nice shortcut to EntityDamageByEntityEvent.

+If cancelled, the damage will be negated and the damage won't be logged to the entity being damaged.

 __Pull requests welcome.
 I'll be updating this resource as I need it for my own projects.
 You're welcome to use it, as long as you contribute whatever changes you've made.
 See the LICENSE.TXT for more info.__

 [Download MelonDamageLib.jar](http://up.turqmelon.com/2a213V1T071w)